Some students find philosophy engrossing; others are merely bewildered.

-For nearly a decade, renowned philosopher and teacher Steven M. Cahn offered doctoral students a fourteen-week, credit-bearing course intended to prepare new instructors on how to most effectively teach undergraduates.
-Dramatic results were achieved, and at the schools where the new professors went to teach, the department chairs reported how much better students were now performing.
-In this book, Cahn captures the essence of that course, so that its central insights are widely available to all philosophy instructors.
+For nearly a decade, renowned philosopher and teacher Steven M. Cahn offered doctoral students a fourteen-week, credit-bearing course to prepare them to teach undergraduates.
+At schools where these instructors were appointed, department chairs reported a dramatic increase in student interest.
+In this book, Cahn captures the essence of that course.

-Many of the topics he discusses would be of interest to any dedicated college instructor: a teacher’s responsibilities; the keys to effective teaching; the essentials of a successful course; the proper approach to term papers, examinations, and grades; methods of evaluating teaching; and suggestions of how administrators should demonstrate that they take teaching seriously.
-Such matters are covered in the first seven chapters and in the final, 14th chapter.
-The intermediate five chapters focus on teaching introductory philosophy, and in particular, on critical thinking, free will, philosophy of religion, ethics, and political philosophy.
+Yet many of the topics he discusses concern all faculty, regardless of subject: a teacher’s responsibilities, the keys to effective instruction, the proper approach to term papers, examinations, and grades; and suggestions for how administrators should demonstrate that they take teaching seriously.
+Such matters are covered in the first seven chapters and in the final, fourteenth chapter.
+The intermediate six chapters focus on teaching introductory philosophy and, in particular, on critical thinking, free will, philosophy of religion, ethics, and political philosophy.

-Cahn’s writing is lucid and lively, uses numerous vivid examples, and avoids all educational jargon.
-In sum, this book is not only a guide on how to engage and inspire students but also an inspiration for teachers themselves.
+Cahn’s writing is lucid and lively, using vivid examples and avoiding educational jargon.
+In sum, this book is not only a guide on how to inspire students but also an inspiration for teachers themselves.

 Chapter 1.
 A Teacher’s Responsibilities

 Chapter 3.
 A Teacher’s Concerns

 Chapter 6.
 A Teacher’s Role

 Chapter 12.
 Teaching Ethics